GabrieleTurchetti/roommates-telegram-bot/README.md

 Edit the "connection.js" file base on your database data

 ### bill
-Modify the "bill" folder by adding the various subfolders for each type of bill
+Add the "bills" folder to "bot" folder and then add the various subfolders for each type of bill

 ### database
 1. Create the database